 - Remediation work was done a year ago & Clearance Testing is now being requested.

-GWE: Mold testing to be done before containment is taken down.
+GWE: Mold testing is to be done before containment is taken down.

-- Demolition, Remediation & Restoration done then Clearance Testing (air test only) shows elevated levels.
-Air scrubbers engaged again & now air test shows good labs.
+- Demolition, Remediation & Restoration are done then Clearance Testing (air test only) shows elevated levels.
+The air scrubbers engaged again & now the air test shows good labs.

 - Run air scrubbers for a few days and take some tests.

-GWE: Not a “Clearance Test” as is just air sampling of purified air.
+GWE: Not a “Clearance Test,” as it is just air sampling of purified air.

 - Use a biocidal fog or spray, run air scrubbers then perform an air test